laurentbarraud/AnimSprites/Readme.md

 <img src="https://raw.githubusercontent.com/laurentbarraud/AnimSprites/refs/heads/master/AnimSprites-screenshot.jpg" width="500" alt="screenshot of the platformer" >
 </p>

-Started as an autonomous school project, it is ideal for anyone who wants to build his or her own game without Unity, XNA, or external libraries.
+Started as an autonomous school project, this demonstrates how a basic 2D game can be built from scratch without Unity, XNA, or external libraries.

 ### Features
 - 🎮 Smooth sprite animations for walking, jumping, and attacking